chrthomsen/pygrametl/docs/examples/testing.rst

 does not exist in ``book`` is inserted correctly, while :meth:`.test_insertExisting()` ensures that an already existing row does not become duplicated.
 In this example, both of these tests invoke the user’s ETL flow by calling the user-defined method :meth:`executeETLFlow()`.
-This method could, e.g., spawn a new process in which the user’s ETL tool runs.
-It is *not* a requirement that the user’s ETL flow is implemented in Python despite the tests being so.
+As stated, the ETL flow may be implemented in Python, another programming language, or any other program.

 Drawn Table Testing as a Stand-Alone Tool
 -----------------------------------------